top of page

 I Placed A Jan Fabre Piece on Death at Our Show About Life, 1990-2018, oil on canvas, 21" x 21"

-De Veyra said that at first he wanted a hanging tapestry as his big image.
+De Veyra said that, at first, he wanted a hanging tapestry as his big image.
 But then he thought, “why not a stronger presence?”
 Indeed, what “art” presence could be stronger than a country’s flag?
 Then he thought, “oh, why not a Communist flag?”
 Haha!
 This led him to the painting’s present context, which positions the Communist utopia, or any utopia for that matter, as actually an artwork by itself, whether a good or bad one.

-De Veyra also said that he’d want anti-communists to own this, perhaps a Russian who might agree that the Soviet regime was a regime of death more than of life.
+De Veyra also said that he’d want anti-communists to own this; say, a Russian who might agree that the Soviet regime was a regime of death more than of life.
 Then again, he also said that he wouldn’t mind if a Communist buys this instead, for as long as it is one who would agree that there is much to be desired from the old versions of the Communist utopia or art, much room for improvement, that is, from which it might be possible for future communists to finally produce or attain that regime of life that their utopia envisioned, instead of the dystopia of death that their old product inevitably became.

 bottom of page